Information regarding course registration and waiting list:

 You can find all courses available to incoming exchange students in our “Course Catalog", including the course descriptions.

-The winter semester (October–January) course list is available at the end of June; the course list for the summer semester (March–June) is published in late December or January.
+The winter semester (October–January) course list is available at the end of June or at the beginning of July; the course list for the summer semester (March–June) is published in late December or January.
 You can find the academic calender as well as dates and deadlines here.

 Course numbers have a purely administrative purpose and change every semester.